 Results will be slower and harder to obtain if the 3 major components are not practiced as a gradual programme of modifying the shape of the body.
 So, what are the steps to follow for correct waist-training?

-STARTING OUT: We advise all novices beginning their waist training, female and male to choose an under bust corset rather than a full corset that covers the bust.
+We advise all novices beginning their waist training, female and male to choose an under bust corset rather than a full corset that covers the bust.
 A person’s body must become accustomed to the constriction of tight-lacing and we promote pleasurable wearing of corsets.
-If you try to do too much too soon or jump to a full corset you may find your initial experience an uncomfortable one.
+If you try to do too much too soon or jump to a full corset you may find your initial experience a very uncomfortable one.

 Begin with a corset that is 4 to 5 inches smaller than your actual waist measurement.
 To measure your waist, look in a mirror and measure the narrowest part of the waist; with females this is usually just above the navel by an inch or two and for males it is usually just at the bottom of the navel.
 If your actual waist measurement is 34” for example, then you order a 30” corset.
 Over time and once the corset is gradually broken-in you will be able to close the corset so that you are obtaining a full 4 inch cinch/reduction.
 Corset stores like www.GlamourBoutique.com already do the computation for you in their size selector i.e. it will say something like: ’30 inch corset for an existing 34” waist’.